carlosrosan/data_engineering/README.md

 # data_engineering

 Hi, my name is Carlos Rodriguez.
+I'm a Data Engineer.
 You can contact me at carlosd2.rodriguez@gmail.com if you have any comments.

 Here's some data engineering sample code of a late project of mine.